 Tina Petrovicz was born in Regina, Saskatchewan.
-She is now settled in Alfred, Ontario after living in Edmonton, Banff, and Toronto.
 She studied Theatre Production at Grant MacEwan College (1984-86), followed by a Scenic Art internship at The Banff Centre (1987).
-She worked for 17yrs. in the field, with her last position as Assistant Head Scenic Artist at The National Ballet of Canada.
-She worked as an art instructor at The EOETC (alternative high school).
-In recent years she has been focusing primarily on fine art, working in her private studio and at the Ottawa-Gatineau Printmakers Connective Studio.
-She works in different mediums painting, photography, and drawing, but primarily focuses on printmaking.
-The experience in each medium affects the others, allowing for interchanges between each.
+She worked for seventeen years in the field, with her last position as Assistant Head Scenic Artist at The National Ballet of Canada.
+She also worked as an art instructor at The EOETC (alternative high school).
+After living in Edmonton, Banff, and Toronto, she is now settled in Alfred, Ontario.

-Tina Petrovicz has exhibited in group and solo art shows that were juried and non-juried from 2012 to present in Ontario and Quebec.
+In recent years Petrovicz has been focusing primarily on fine art, working in her private studio and at the Ottawa-Gatineau Printmakers Connective Studio.
+She works in different mediums including painting, photography, and drawing, but primarily focuses on printmaking.
+Her experience with each medium affects the others, expanding her practice through the interchanges.
+Petrovicz has exhibited in group and solo art shows that were juried and non-juried from 2012 to present in Ontario and Québec.
 Her artwork is in private collections in Ontario, Quebec, Saskatchewan and BC.

-“I am intrigued by the mechanisms of perception and I like to use everyday familiar subjects to draw people in.
+“I am intrigued by the mechanisms of perception and I like to use every day familiar subjects to draw people in.
 My starting point is to ask specific questions.
 I use my photos for the basis for my inquiry, layering them or splicing different parts together.
 I often add drawn elements like birds or man-made structures to lead and focus these constructed scenes.
 This draft is then used as a guide to create the plate.
 Once I have created the plate, I can make the decision to do an edition, but I often do varied editions which allows me to explore different inking techniques and colour pallets leaving each print with a unique impression.”